-After finishing the onboarding process Evernote opens the front page.
+After finishing the onboarding flow Evernote opens the front page.

 Where do I find the functionalities Evernote explained before?
-What if I’ve skipped the onboarding process?
+What if I’ve skipped the onboarding?
 Can I use the app now or would it be too difficult?

 No worries, Evernote has a quick progressive onboarding part for the users who want to have more information.

-It shows where to find the most important functionalities.
+It shows where to find and how to use the most important functionalities.

-Even if the Evernote onboarding process is quite long, it is well structured and informative.
+Even if the Evernote onboarding flow is quite long, it is well structured and informative.

 Evernote focuses on two types of users.

-- The ones who want to have a detailed onboarding process, who want to know which benefits they get and which functions they can use.
+- The ones who want to have a detailed user onboarding, who want to know which benefits they get and which functions they can use.

-- And the users who want to start directly without reading every slide of the onboarding process.
+- And the users who want to start directly without reading every slide of the onboarding flow.

-Evernote has not just managed to design a user-centric onboarding process, it managed to ask users for permission in the right way, too.
+Evernote has not just managed to design a user-centric onboarding, it managed to ask users for permission in the right way, too.